Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 The use of these with TMDQ is undefined.
 Some of these options will be ignored and results will come from the database; others will cause the database query to fail and ACS will fail over to return results from the search index.

-The Public API ignores the SQL select part of a CMIS query and generate the results as it would do for AFTS.
+The Public API ignores the SQL `SELECT` part of a CMIS query and generates the results as it would do for AFTS.

 ### CMIS QL & TMDQ